-Students who fail the first administration of this exam and qualify for a retest as outlined above may retake the exam using the alternative form of the exam with no waiting period, except for applicants for diploma programs in California schools, who must wait seven calendar days.
+Students who fail the first administration of this exam and qualify for a retest as outlined above may retake the exam using the alternative form of the exam with no waiting period.
 If the retest occurs before a full thirty (30) days have passed since the previous testing, an alternate form (i.e., a form on the approved ATB test list other than the one most recently administered) must be used for the retest.
 If a minimum of thirty (30) days have passed since the administration of a particular form, the examinee may be retested using the same form.
 However, no form may be administered to a student more than twice in a ninety (90) day period.
 A student may retake the exam up to three (3) times (4 times total) before being denied admission.